wavefrontHQ/docs/pages/doc/proxies_installing.md

         {% include note.html content="When the access token expires, depending on the token TTL configuration of the server to server app, the proxy automatically retrieves a new access token."%}

-    *	An **API token** that belongs to your user account.
+    *	A VMware Cloud services **API token** that belongs to your user account.

         Before you add a proxy with an API token, you must have a VMware Cloud services API token that belongs to the VMware Cloud organization running the service and that is assigned with the **Proxies** service role.
 See [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

         {% include important.html content="You might need to regenerate and reconfigure the API token periodically depending on its TTL configuration."%}

-* If your Operations for Applications service instance isn't onboarded to VMware Cloud services, the proxy requires an Operations for Applications API token.
+* If your Operations for Applications service instance **isn't** onboarded to VMware Cloud services, the proxy requires an Operations for Applications **API token**.

     Before you add a proxy, you must have an API token associated with your user account or a service account with the **Proxies** permission.
 See [Manage API Tokens](api_tokens.html) for details.